fau-is/IntroCS/gt_network.md

 2. Execute `mkdir Graphs_Trees` to make (i.e., create) a directory called `Graphs_Trees` in
 your home directory.
 3. Execute `cd Graphs_Trees` to change into that directory
-4. Execute `wget introcs.is.rw.fau.de/assets/pdfs/mastodon_network.zip` to download a (compressed) ZIP file with this problem's distribution.
+4. Execute `wget https://introcs.is.rw.fau.de/assets/pdfs/mastodon_network.zip` to download a (compressed) ZIP file with this problem's distribution.
 5. Execute `unzip network.zip` to uncompress that file.
 6. Execute `rm network.zip` followed by `yes` or `y` to delete that ZIP file.
 7. Execute `ls`.
 You should see this problem's distribution: `graph.py, network_analysis.py and a ressources directory`
 8. In order to run the `network_analysis.py` file you will have to execute the following command first in your command line: `pip3 install graphviz`

-**Do not change anything in `network_analysis.py`.
-This is a script that you can use to test your graph.py implementation.
-Do also not change anything the ressources directory.**
+**You only have to code in `graph.py`.
+Do not change anything in the directory `ressources`.
+You can use `network_analysis.py` to test and debug your graph.py implementation on a real dataset.**

 ## Specification